Skip to main content

 Practicums (50 Points)

 Each team member will complete one practicum worth 50 points.
 Two students will be assigned for each of the practicum areas defined below, totaling four practicums (200 points).
 The students will not be made aware of the 4 Practicum options until they enter the exam.
 They will have 30 seconds to decide which student will perform each Practicum.
 They will be given a maximum of seven minutes to complete the practicum.
 Participants are expected to talk through the steps to a judge as they are being scored.
 Judges may speak and ask questions to the participant at the end of the activity.
 The scorecards can be found at the end of the contest guidelines.
-Live animals may/may not be used to perform the Practicums listed below with an asterick (*).
+Live animals may/may not be used to perform the Practicums listed below with an asterisk (*).

 Following is the list of Handling and Restraining Practicums that students may be asked to perform: